Dr. Terah Moore Education Professor

 Terah is a believer of living life to its fullest potential.
-She believes she does this by holding others in high esteem -- genuinely caring for them -- by seeking balance between a passionate work ethic, cultivating a healthy marriage with her soulmate Andy, maintaining a stable homelife on the farm, and sustaining joy through play.
-Her heart and passion is to inspire, shape, and send teachers into the education field that possess a strong teaching identity, a passion for teaching and learning, a desire and a plan to impact the world by impacting students.
+She believes she does this by holding others in high esteem -- genuinely caring for them -- by seeking balance between a passionate work ethic, cultivating a healthy marriage with her husband Andy, raising two beautiful children, maintaining a stable home life on the farm, and sustaining joy through play.
+Her heart’s passion is to inspire, shape, and send teachers into the education field who possess a strong teaching identity, a passion for teaching and learning, a desire and a plan to impact the world by impacting students.
 Her teaching and her life are characterized by these elements and are rooted in daily renewal, reflection, and relationship with God.

 - PhD Education; Adult Organizational Learning, University of Idaho